-Known as advanced breast cancer or stage IV cancer, metastatic breast cancer is the most advanced breast cancer stage.
-At this point, the breast cancer has spread to many other parts of the body, such as the brain, liver, bones, lungs, and many others.
+This also called advanced breast cancer or stage IV cancer, metastatic breast cancer is the most advanced breast cancer stage.
+At this point, breast cancer has spread to many other parts of the body, such as the brain, liver, bones, lungs, and many others.
 Even if it spread to other body parts, this is still called breast cancer and treated adequately.
 That’s something to consider, as it might feel a bit strange to call it breast cancer even if it went to other body parts.

 When does metastatic breast cancer occur?

 Normally metastatic breast cancer will appear when a woman already has breast cancer, and which is locally advanced.
 The breast cancer cells will remain in the body even after a primary breast cancer treatment.
 They were there, to begin with, but they were dormant in the beginning.
 Since they are not active, these are a lot harder to identify.
 That means it’s also more challenging for you to figure out where and how they can start, where they appear from, and so on.

 What are the symptoms of metastatic breast cancer?

 One thing to note about metastatic breast cancer is that its symptoms will differ a lot based on where the cancer was spread, to begin with.
 If the chest or breast wall is affected, then you will have symptoms like nipple discharges, pain, and lumps, and so on.
 When the metastatic breast cancer spreads to the bone, then symptoms will include fractures, less alertness, and a constant state of pain.
 On top of that, when it spreads to the lungs it will bring in fatigue, chest pain, coughing, shortness of breath, and many other issues like that.